Nimrodium/nimweb/README.md

-# nimastro gallery website
+# nimaweb gallery website
 ---
-a simple website built for two purposes

-1. to easily display my astro photography, element collection, and any other thing i might think of.

-2. learn how to use flask with html/css to make an actual website.
+a simple website to display my photography gallery and to learn html, css and flask.